 In addition to the support provided by the VOICE Advocates, the Georgia Tech Center for Assessment, Referral, and Education (CARE) as well as the Counseling Center provide mental health support and other services and are committed to assisting students who have experienced sexual violence of any form, including sexual assault, dating or domestic violence, sexual harassment, and stalking.
-The confidential services at CARE are available on a walk-in basis during regular business hours (Monday, Wednesday, Thursday, and Friday 8 am-4 pm and Tuesday 9 am-5 pm).
+The confidential services at CARE are available by calling the Center at 404.894.3498 during regular business hours (Monday, Wednesday, Thursday, and Friday 8 a.m. - 4 p.m. and Tuesday 9 a.m. - 5 p.m.).
 CARE is located on the first floor of the Smithgall Student Services (Flag) Building next to the Student Center.
-If you cannot physically appear or need to speak with the afterhours counselor, call the Counseling Center at 404.894.2575.
+If you cannot physically appear or need to speak with the after-hours counselor, call the Counseling Center at 404.894.2575.